ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 | Permissions               | Categorical      | Permission to publicize data | 1

 ### Exploratory Data Analysis
-All four of our group's invidiual exploratory data analysis can be found under the analysis folder.
+All four of our group's individual exploratory data analysis can be found under the analysis folder.
 We shall present the key findings in the notebook labeled "EDA Summary" located in the analysis folder.

 ## Research Questions (~500 words)

+Judy's research question is,
+**How does the favorite genre and the diversity of music genres an individual listens to influence the perceived music effects on their well-being and their self-reported mental health conditions?**

 Jessica's research question is,
 **"How does response bias play a role in self-reporting mental health severity?"** Further questions worth exploring might be: